 - Consider using a binder.

-If you’re looking for some printables, I have my own Resources Vault with free printable stickers, trackers, lists, weekly spreads and so much more.
+I have my own Resources Vault with free printable stickers, trackers, lists, weekly spreads 50+ other printables for your Bullet Journal.

 To join Planning Mashers and get your access – use the signup form below.